 \section{RELATED WORK}

 \textbf{Preference-Based Reinforcement Learning.} In the field of Preference-Based Reinforcement Learning (PBRL) \cite{0-DRLPB}, a core challenge is to solve a specific task with minimal human feedback.
-Prior research \cite{0-DRLPB,1-PEBBLE,2-RUNE,3-SURF,4-MRnet,14-loss,6-FSHITLRL,9-icra,10-iclr,11-Seqrank} has explored various methods to enhance the feedback efficiency of PBRL algorithms.
+Prior research primarily enhances feedback efficiency through three types of methods.
+First, several studies focus on extracting valuable insights from human preferences \cite{1-PEBBLE,14-loss,3-SURF,28-IROS,34-FTB}.
 PEBBLE \cite{1-PEBBLE} leverages an off-policy algorithm \cite{13-SAC} and pre-training to enhance feedback efficiency.
+SeqRank \cite{11-Seqrank} explores the transitivity of human preferences and introduces sequential preference ranking to better exploit the information in human feedback.
+Second, another area of research focuses on optimizing reward learning \cite{23-ICML,2-RUNE,4-MRnet,5-LSI,10-iclr,20-AAAI24}.
 RUNE \cite{2-RUNE} utilizes the uncertainty in reward function outputs to guide exploration.
 MRN \cite{4-MRnet} recognizes the impact of Q-function performance on reward function learning and employs bi-level optimization methods to enhance its effectiveness.
-SeqRank \cite{11-Seqrank} explores the transitivity of human preferences and introduces sequential preference ranking to better exploit the information in human feedback.
-Existing PBRL methods primarily rely on human teacher feedback in the form of explicit preferences, where teachers indicate which action sequence is preferable.
-We believe that considering the simultaneous selection of explicit preferences and equal preferences by humans more closely reflects real-world scenarios.
-Our work is intended to facilitate the broader application of PBRL. \textbf{Multi-Task Learning.} Multi-Task Learning (MTL) \cite{12-MTLsurvey} involves jointly training a model on multiple related tasks to enhance learning efficiency through knowledge sharing.
-Recently, MTL has been successfully applied in various fields, including multi-task reinforcement learning \cite{14-aaai}, recommendation systems \cite{15-nips}, drug design \cite{16-nmi}, and other related areas.
+Finally, this category focuses on designing neural network architectures to better model human preference \cite{33-PT,22-AAAI2024}.
+PT \cite{33-PT} models human preferences using transformers and introduces a new preference model based on the weighted sum of non-Markovian rewards.
+Existing PBRL methods primarily rely on explicit preferences from human teachers, indicating which action sequence is preferred.
+Considering the simultaneous selection of explicit and equal preferences by humans more closely reflects real-world scenarios.
+Our work aims to facilitate the broader application of PBRL by extracting valuable insights from human preferences,\\ \textbf{Multi-Task Learning.} Multi-Task Learning (MTL) \cite{12-MTLsurvey,29-MTLsurvey} involves jointly training a model on multiple related tasks to enhance learning efficiency through knowledge sharing.
+Recently, MTL has been successfully applied in various fields, including reinforcement learning \cite{14-aaai,32-MTLrl}, recommendation systems \cite{15-nips,30-MTLre} and drug design \cite{16-nmi,31-MTLdd}.
 We apply MTL principles to design our method, MTPL, enabling simultaneous learning from equal and explicit preferences to better align with human feedback.